 What should I do if my check/draft is lost or stolen?

-Allow 4 weeks from the issue date before requesting a stop payment be placed on the check/draft at "Check My Income Tax Info".
+Allow 4 weeks from the issue date before requesting a stop payment be placed on the check/draft.

 Click on the above link and follow these steps:

-You will receive an affidavit in the mail within 6 weeks requesting your signature as proof of the lost/stolen check/draft.
-Promptly mail affidavit back to the address included on the form.
-Allow 16 weeks for the replacement check or draft to be received.
+You will receive an affidavit in the mail within 4 weeks.
+Follow the directions on the affidavit and promptly mail the affidavit back to the address included on the form.
+Allow 12 weeks for the replacement check/draft to come in the mail.
 If you locate your check/draft after you have requested a stop payment, you MUST contact us before you attempt to cash/deposit it.

-Note: If you are unable to authenticate using your current tax year information, select the previous tax year information for authentication.
+Note: If you are unable to authenticate using your current tax year information, select the previous tax year for authentication.
 When you submit your question, explain that you selected a previous tax year for authentication.
-Include the adjusted gross income, refund amount and tax year for which you are inquiring.
+Include the AGI/THR and tax year for which you are inquiring.